mkende/arduino_builder/README.md

 want but the simplest is to have them installed with the Arduino GUI program.

 If this is the case, `arduino_builder` will try to auto-detect as much of your environment as possible.
-Otherwise you might have to point it to the right place to find these libraries and tools.
+Otherwise you might have to point it to the right places to find these libraries and tools.

 ## Command line documentation